Seabird she flies ....

 11pm, Sunday, 24 December 1967.

 The walls of the 3-bedroom, fibro Commission house occupied by the Ryders at 6 Drury Street, Wingun, were thin.
-Jeremy could hear every inane word as they shouted at each other, the line of communication now completely broken.
-Across from him, his 7-year-old brother Adrian was sound asleep, worn out from incessant running around.
+Bob and Jane has lost the farm shortly after Jeremy's birth.
+Drought and flooding rains wiped them out, such that they were forced to seek employment in town in order to support their new family, and take a Housing Commission offer in one of the new estates being built in the region.
+The buildings were of fibro and timber, with corrugated iron rooves.
+There was a sameness about them, differentiated only by colour - pale blue, green or yellow.
+Jeremy could hear every inane word through the wall as they shouted at each other, the line of communication now completely broken.
+Across from him, his 7-year-old brother Adrian was sound asleep, worn out from incessant running around and oblivious to the battle between his mum and dad.

 Jeremy was four years older and looking forward to 6th class next year at Saint Catherine’s primary school.
 He didn’t mind the nuns, though sitting through mass was always a chore.
-For some reason he never figured out, selection as an altar boy had passed him by.
+For some reason he never figured out, his selection as an altar boy had passed by.
 One of the perks of that little job, he was told, was you got to taste the altar wine.
-But that was not so attractive, really, he thought to himself earlier that night as he sat in a tall, dark brown church pew while the priest presented a sermon on the true meaning of Christmas.
+But he never understood the attraction there, despite being told how cool it was.
+At least, so he thought to himself earlier that night as he sat in a tall, dark brown church pew while the priest presented a sermon on the true meaning of Christmas.

 'At this time of the year, we think of those less fortunate than ourselves – the poor, the sick, and those who have not yet found Jesus.
 Let us pray.'

-‘You could go shopping for once, you know’, Jane came back with venom in her voice.
+‘You could go shopping for once, you know’, she came back with a righteous venom in her voice.

 ‘I have to work,’ he responded, rather feebly.